Before there were grays there were beiges. Beige was all the rage until it wasn’t and then gray started to explode.

 This post contains affiliate links.
 Read my policy here.

 When everyone decided that beige paint colors were out, the hunt for a more neutral wall color that still warmed spaces, but didn’t leave them feeling quite so dated was on.
 Enter, the paint color family that’s all the rage today: Greige!

 Revere Pewter is neither a true gray or a true beige, it’s a greige.
 A greige paint color has elements of gray and beige in it, hence the name.

 Many homeowners find beige paints to be too brown, making their home dark, and gray paints to be too cool, making their home come off as harsh and uninviting.
 Revere Pewter falls right in the middle, which is why it’s such a popular paint color.

-Believe or not, there’s actually a green undertone in Revere Pewter, and this is abundantly clear when you pair it with elements that have pink undertones–which is why it’s so important to compare paint colors to your floors and fixed elements like countertops!
+Believe or not, there’s actually a green undertone in Revere Pewter, and this is abundantly clear when you pair it with elements that have pink undertones or other popular grays like Stonington Gray (which have blue undertones).
+This is why it’s so important to compare paint colors to your floors and fixed elements like countertops!

-What’s the light reflective value of Revere Pewter
+What’s the light reflectance value of Revere Pewter?

 Understanding the LRV of paint colors can really go along way in helping you select the right paint color for your space.
 The LRV of a color means how much light a color reflects or absorbs.
 The scale is 0-100 with colors that have a LRV between 0-50 absorbing more light than they reflect, and colors 50-100 reflecting more light.